 Foreign Exchange Management Act, 1999 (FEMA) came into force by an act of Parliament.
 It was enacted on 29 December 1999.
 This new Act is in consonance with the frameworks of the World Trade Organisation (WTO).
 It also paved the way for the Prevention of Money Laundering Act, 2002 which came into effect from July 1, 2005.
 This topic would be of importance in the IAS Exam for both Prelims and Mains.

 |Aspirants can check their preparation by subscribing to UPSC Prelims Test Series 2020 now!!

 To complement your preparation for the upcoming exam, check the following links:

 Quick Facts about FERA & FEMA for UPSC

 What is FEMA?

-It is a set of regulations which empowers Reserve Bank of India to pass regulations and enables Government of India to pass rules relating to foreign exchange in tune with foreign trade policy of India.
+It is a set of regulations that empowers the Reserve Bank of India to pass regulations and enables the Government of India to pass rules relating to foreign exchange in tune with the foreign trade policy of India.

 Which Act did FEMA replace?